Forced Labor, Trafficking, Slavery

 Work with Authorization and Approval

-— that The Ikoku Philanthropies require and ensure any and all contracts are approved by expressly written instrument signed and sealed by Alvan Azinna Chibuzo Ikoku, the sole Founder and Owner.
+— that The Ikoku Philanthropies require and ensure any and all contracts are approved by express written instrument signed and sealed by Alvan Azinna Chibuzo Ikoku, the sole Founder and Owner.

 Prohibited Employment Practices